Reidsville native killed in crash on NC 87 in Burlington

 BURLINGTON, N.C.
-(WGHP) — The identity of the person killed in a fatal Alamance County crash has been revealed.
+(WGHP) — The North Carolina Department of Public Safety has revealed the identity of the person killed in a fatal Alamance County crash.

-Carol Martin-Bennet, 56, of Reidsville was driving north on NC-87 in a Mercedes Benz E550 and drove off of the road and struck a tree.
+Carol Martin-Bennet, 56, of Reidsville was driving north on NC-87 in a Mercedes Benz E550 and drove off of the road and struck a tree, NCDPS said.

 Simultaneously, a 2021 Honda Pilot was being driven south on NC-87.